houseagency/kafka-event/README.md

 ### Environment variables

+* `KAFKAEVENT_TOPIC` - To what topic we are sending events.
+  Default is `events`.
+This can be overridden for individual events by the options object passed to the `.send()` function.
 * `KAFKAEVENT_BROKERS` - Comma delimited list of initial brokers list.
    Default is `127.0.0.1:9092`.
 * `KAFKAEVENT_ACKS` - How many acks to wait for, until an event is successfully